turingschool/backend-curriculum-site/module1/lessons/testing_2_0.markdown

 ---

 ## Learning Goals
-* What are some of the challenges with unit testing?
-* What is a fixture and when should you use one?
+* Understand what a fixture is and how to create one
-* What is stubbing?
-How do you stub in Ruby with Minitest?
-When should you do it?
+* Understand what stubbing is, how to stub in Ruby with Minitest, when to use it
-* What is mocking?
-How do you mock in Ruby with Minitest?
-When should you do it?
+* Understand what mocking is, how to mock in Ruby with Minitest, and when to use it
-* What’s the difference between behavior and state testing?
+* What’s the difference between behavior and state testing

 ## Background Concepts
 * Test Doubles(dummy, fake, stub, spies, mocks).
 Further reading: